Janine Leigh Ilsley

 How I Work

-I work with adolescents and adults that are looking for ways to create deep, long-lasting substantive change across various context of their lives while also finding greater sense of presence, peace, and purpose in the here-and-now.
+I work with adolescents (13+) and adults that are looking for ways to create deep, substantive change that LASTS while also finding a greater sense of presence and purpose in their lives.